daai25/course_material/week-01/03-Operation/luigi_news/doc/tutorial-part01.md

 dash
 ```

-Install them by running this command in your terminal:
+Install them by running this command in your terminal (best in a virtual environment):

 ```bash
 pip install -r requirements.txt